mnarigon/z80sbc/README.txt

 Uses Logical Block Addressing (LBA) with 64 sectors per track.
 Extensive IDE controller error checking and status reporting.

+There is a Compact Flash image for a banked CP/M 3 system and a .hex file for the boot ROM in the release directory if you don't want to build the software.
+You will still have to read these instructions to configure the board and install the software.

 2. Installation.

 This software is developed on a macOS system.
 I have tested the scripts on a